blukatdevelopment/UnchainedWorldsOld/imperial_lineages.md

 Your eyes glow red or golden in the night, and you may see 120 feet in pitch black as if it were bright light.
 ### Hellish Rebuke (requires at least 17 CHA)
-As a reaction when you receive damage from an attack, you may expend a hit die and call out a short phrase of infernal to the attacker.
-That creature must make a dexterity saving throw, taking 3d6 fire damage on a failure or half as much on a success when your words burn them.
+As a reaction when you receive damAge: from an attack, you may expend a hit die and call out a short phrase of infernal to the attacker.
+That creature must make a dexterity saving throw, taking 3d6 fire damAge: on a failure or half as much on a success when your words burn them.

 ## Greenfoot